okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 * Hosted and secured by Okta
 * [XSS](https://developer.okta.com/books/api-security/sanitizing/common-attacks/#xss-cross-site-scripting) (cross-site scripting) attacks on your application doesn't affect the sign-in experience
 * Easy to integrate manually or with a generic OIDC client
-* Extremely customizable through HTML, CSS, and JavaScript.
+* Extremely customizable through HTML, CSS, and JavaScript
 * Complex logic changes that require source code access are limited.
 * The user is redirected out of the application, to Okta, and then back to the application.
 * Handles most client deployment requirements.